Battle of Fakhkh: Outbreak of the revolt

 Having quarreled with the governor, the conspirators decided to move on the next morning (probably 16 May).
-About 26 Alids and some of their supporters gathered at the Mosque of the Prophet, where Husayn took the pulpit dressed in white and wearing a white turban.
+About 26 Alids and some of their supporters gathered at the Prophet's Mosque, where Husayn took the pulpit dressed in white and wearing a white turban.
 (Note: In symbolic opposition to the Abbasids' black, the Alids and other opposition groups chose white as their colour.)
 The rebels reportedly forced the muezzin to pronounce the call to the morning prayer in the Shi'a wording.
 Most people turned away when they saw Husayn in the pulpit, but his followers started arriving and swearing allegiance to him as caliph and imam and as al-Murtada min Al Muhammad, 'the One pleasing to God from the house of Muhammad'.
 The appellation al-Murtada was evidently adopted as Husayn's regnal title in the fashion of the Abbasid caliphs.
 Whether out of the rivalry between the Hasanid and Husaynid branches, or because they thought that the uprising was doomed to failure, two of the Alids present refused their support.
-One of them, Musa ibn Ja'far al-Kadhim, who is considered as the seventh imam by the Twelver Shi'a, reportedly warned Husayn that his actions would only result in his death.
+One of them, Musa ibn Ja'far al-Kazim, who is considered as the seventh imam by the Twelver Shi'a, reportedly warned Husayn that his actions would only result in his death.

 In the meantime, Yahya ibn Abdallah went to arrest al-Umari at his residence, which adjoined the mosque.
 Alarmed by the Shi'a call to prayer, al-Umari had already gone into hiding.
 The assembled rebels were soon confronted by about 200 men from the local Abbasid garrison, with al-Umari and a certain Khalid al-Barbari, supervisor of the state domains at Medina, at their head.
 Khalid charged forward, aiming to kill Husayn, but was cut down by Yahya ibn Abdallah and his brother Idris; taking heart, the rebels attacked the Abbasid troops, who fled.
 With the Abbasid partisans repelled, Husayn addressed his followers, concluding his speech with a declaration and oath: